Opinion

 Three Types of AI Memory

-Session, profile, and system memory explained — and when each belongs in governed AI design.
+Session, profile, and system memory explained — with a mapping table to production session, episodic, and organizational design.

 The hero card stack is simple: short (session), long (profile), system (controls behavior).
-“Remembers now / remembers you / controls output” is consumer language — useful if you translate it into retention rules and owners before production.
+“Remembers now / remembers you / controls output” is consumer language — useful only when you translate it into retention rules, TTL, and owners before production.

 Short — session memory